pocketworks/appero-sdk-ios/README.md

 Appero.instance.log(frustration: kNoResultsFrustration)
 ```

-To check whether it's time to present the frustration feedback prompt to the user we can simply call needsPrompt with the identifier of the frustration.
+To check whether it's time to present the frustration feedback prompt to the user, we can simply call `needsPrompt` with the identifier of the frustration:

 ```
 if Appero.instance.needsPrompt(frustration: kNoResultsFrustration) {
     // present the frustration feedback prompt here
 }
 ```

+If the user dismisses the frustration feedback prompt the frustration will enter the deferred state.
+This is a fixed period of 30 days from the current date where the frustration can not be re-prompted.

 ## Basic Themeing of the UI